vynious/optimise-throughput/readme.md

 To mitigate this problem, we can consider several workarounds:

 1. **Implementing Backpressure on `generate_requests()`:** By controlling the rate at which requests are generated based on the current state of the queue, we can prevent the system from being overwhelmed.
 This approach assumes that we are able to modify the `generate_requests()` function.
+    ```python
+      # Apply backpressure if the queue is full
+    if queue.qsize() >= max_queue_size:
+        print(f"Queue is full ({queue.qsize()}), pausing request generation.")
+        await asyncio.sleep(0.5)  # Wait before checking again
+        continue
+    ```

 2. **Implementing Multithreading:** By implementing multithreading, we are able to increase the rate of consumption of the request, resolving the issue of the expired requests TTL.
 See below for alternative version of running the client.

 ## Exploring Multithreading

 ### Rationale

 To increase the rate of request processing and reduce TTL expirations, multithreading can be introduced.
+When have multiple workers accessing the same queue we can increase the deque rate of the requests and prevent overloading the main queue.

+- **Simultaneous Dequeuing:**
+  Multiple threads can perform `get()` operations in **parallel**, each grabbing a request from the queue almost immediately as soon as it arrives.
+This reduces the likelihood of **requests piling up** in the queue.
+  **Outcome:** The queue is likely to stay relatively empty most of the time since all threads try to grab requests as soon as they’re available.

 ---
 ### Changes to the current code